ironmeld/builder-hex0/README.md

 * waitpid returns zero from the child, regardless of the child's actual exit code.

 * Unimplemented syscalls always succeed (eax = 0).
-    * mkdir always succeeds, but does nothing.
     * chdir always succeeds, regardless of whether the directory was previously created or not.
-    * access always succeeeds, regardless of whether the file or directory exists.
     * chmod permissions are not saved or checked.

 * Violating a limit will likely result in a random, mysterious failure or crash.